 Skills: Prototyping, Usability Testing

 Zipwhip is a B2C messaging platform that allows businesses to send/receive SMS text using their landline numbers.
-The company was going through a significant growth this year, and needed to redesign its web app in order to meet the customer needs that were growing even faster.
+The company was going through a significant growth in 2016, and needed to redesign its web app in order to meet the customer needs that were growing even faster.

 The current Zipwhip web app is mostly being used by SMB’s and lacks the advanced account management tools that enterprise customers demanded.
 Also, the current billing system requires a manual verification process, which creates a bottleneck and affects scalability.

 Our team of 3 designers built an interactive prototype of the new Account Console with:

 integrated billing system for purchasing plans and user licenses

 "...customer needs that were growing even faster."

 When I was brought onto the design team, the product team had already done the initial groundwork to identify the target user base and created personas from the following data: